Asymptotics of classical spin networks: Introduction

 The results were conceived in a workshop in Aarhus, Denmark, and presented in HaNoi, Vietnam and Strasbourg, France in the summer of 2007.
 The authors wish to thank the organizers for their hospitality.
-S.G. wishes to thank D. Zeilberger for many enlightening conversations.
+S.G. wishes to thank C. Koutschan, D. Zeilberger and D. Zagier for many enlightening conversations.